"Benedictine Hall," c. 1980s

-The Benedictine University Archives collect, preserve, and make accessible those materials that record and exhibit the history and life of Benedictine University and its campuses in Lisle, IL, Springfield, IL, and Mesa, AZ.
+Our collections consist of those materials that record and exhibit the history and life of Benedictine University and its campuses in Lisle and Springfield, Illinois and Mesa, Arizona.
 Also included are the records of the campuses' previous incarnations as Illinois Benedictine College, St. Procopius College, Springfield College in Illinois, and Springfield Junior College.